shaunntan/GenerativeAdversarialActLearning/README.md

 ## Repo File Structure

 GAAL______
     |_ gans                              # folders containing generators from different GANs
         |_ cifar10-dcgan                 # generators from a DC-GAN
         |_ cifar10-doublelastlayer       # generators from a DC-GAN with a double sized last Conv2DTranspose layer
         |_ cifar10-wgan                  # generators from a Wasserstein GAN
         |_ cifar10-wgan-doublelastlayer  # generators from a Wasserstein GAN with a double sized last Conv2DTranspose layer
         |_ mnist                         # generators from a DC-GAN
-    |_ oracles                           # oracles used for labelling synthetic images, please approach shaunn .dot. tan .at. gmail.com for the files to be placed in this folder.
+    |_ oracles                           # oracles used for labelling synthetic images, please approach shaunn .dot. tan .at. gmail.com for the files to be placed in this folder
     |_ Report
         |_ Assets                        # Assets used in our report
     |_ results                           # pickle files with results from our replication and extensions, use `Read results.ipynb` to generate charts
     |_ trainers                          # .py files used in conjunction with the Jupyter Notebook `Generative Adversarial Active Learning.ipynb` to perform various training algorithms
     |_ usps                              # usps digits dataset used as test dataset in replication
-    Generative Adversarial Active Learning.ipynb       # main file used to review the work README.md                            # this readme
+    Generative Adversarial Active Learning.ipynb       # main file used to review the work
+    README.md                            # this readme
     requirements.txt                     # for installing prequisuites with pip

 ## Prerequisites